VidhyalakshmiKK/Industrial-Copper-Modeling/README.md

 **Hyperparameter Tuning with GridSearchCV and Cross-Validation**: To fine-tune our model and mitigate overfitting, we employ GridSearchCV with cross-validation for hyperparameter tuning.
 This function allows us to systematically explore multiple parameter values and return the optimal set of parameters. {'max_depth': 30, 'max_features': None, 'min_samples_leaf': 1, 'min_samples_split': 2}.

-**Model Accuracy and Metrics**: With the optimized parameters, our Random Forest Regressor achieves an impressive 96.2% accuracy.
+**Model Accuracy and Metrics**: With the optimized parameters, our Random Forest Regressor achieves an impressive **96.2% accuracy**.
 This level of accuracy ensures robust predictions for unseen data.
 We further evaluate our model using essential metrics such as mean absolute error, mean squared error, root mean squared error, and the coefficient of determination (R-squared).
 These metrics provide a comprehensive assessment of our model's performance.

 **Model Persistence**: We conclude this phase by saving our well-trained model to a pickle file.
 This strategic move enables us to effortlessly load the model whenever needed, streamlining the process of making predictions on selling prices in future applications.